Subject · Religious Studies

 • Who studies Religious Studies and why? +

-Many students take it as a compulsory subject — Religious Studies is statutory in many faith schools and a popular option elsewhere.
+Many students take it as a compulsory subject: Religious Studies is statutory in many faith schools and a popular option elsewhere.
 It's particularly chosen by students who enjoy structured argument, ethical debate, and philosophical reasoning.
-The skills (constructing arguments, evaluating opposing positions, citing thinkers, reaching nuanced conclusions) transfer strongly into Law, PPE, Theology, English Literature, History at university level.
+The skills (constructing arguments, evaluating opposing positions, citing thinkers, reaching nuanced conclusions) transfer strongly into Law, PPE, Theology, English Literature, and History at university level.

 • What's the difference between Religious Studies and Religious Education? +